 The story goes that Emily Kame Kngwarreye, an Aboriginal Australian of the Anmatyerre clan, took up painting at age 79, and over the next eight years created nearly 3000 artworks, becoming Australia’s most famous indigenous female artist and breathing new life into the abstract expressionist style.
-But the truth is more complicated, and of course, more interesting.
+But the truth is more complicated, and more interesting.

-"I didn't want to continue with the hard work batik required—boiling the fabric over and over, lighting fires, and using up all the soap powder, over and over.
+In 1988, when the Central Australian Aboriginal Media Association brought acrylic paints to Utopia, she adopted the medium that made her internationally famous.
+According to Kngwarreye, now almost 80 years old, her move from batik to painting was a concession to her failing eyesight.
+“I didn't want to continue with the hard work batik required—boiling the fabric over and over, lighting fires, and using up all the soap powder, over and over.
 That’s why I gave up batik and changed over to canvas—it was easier.
 My eyesight deteriorated as I got older, and because of that I gave up batik on silk—it was better for me to just paint.”

-Kngwarreye’s first paintings stuck closely to the style established by Western Desert Art—fields of colored dots that both referenced traditional Aboriginal sand designs and played to the minimalist sensibilities of western collectors.
+Kngwarreye’s first paintings stuck closely to the style established by Western Desert Art, fields of colored dots that both referenced traditional Aboriginal sand designs and played to the minimalist sensibilities of western collectors.
 Her deft sensibility for color and the remarkable story of an octogenarian new painter found an eager market for her work, and Kngwarreye’s paintings brought a million dollars in revenue for Utopia’s art community by 1990.

 But Kngwarreye was not a new artist at 80, she was an elder in her clan and custodian of their Dreaming sites, with a lifetime of experience in one of the oldest artistic traditions in the world.
 As she worked in her new medium, her paintings evolved from dot paintings into a more difficult, spiritual form—the tangled root forms of her namesake plant, the yam.